vp817/RakNetProtocolDoc/README.md

 1. Reliable - This is when the reliability is of any type that is reliable
 2. Sequenced - This is when the reliability is both unreliable sequenced and reliable sequenced
 3. Sequenced and arranged - This is when the reliability is `Sequenced` and reliable arranged and reliable arranged with ack recepit
+4. Reliable or in sequence - This is when the reliability is reliable or reliable sequenced or reliable arranged

 ### Retransmission
 RakNet uses selective repeat retransmission to ensure reliable delivery of datagrams.
 When a datagram is sent, it is assigned a sequence number.
 If a datagram is not acknowledged within a certain timeout period, RakNet will retransmit the datagram using the same sequence number.
 When the receiver receives a duplicate datagram with the same sequence number, it can discard it, since it has already acknowledged that sequence number.